jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

   Also ensure that we have good product documentation on why this is in the file, and how it can be worked with, and the like.
 Otherwise we will have a LOT support cases around the feature.
   Shane Bluemel
   Fantastic, thanks Jacob.
 Yes, documentation and the options we present to the user around how they use this feature are important.
 We also need to be careful around the default name of the view so that it's purpose is obvious enough.
 Thanks for the help and advice.

+- Advanced Revit Remote Batch Command Processing
+David Echols, Senior Programmer at Hankins & Anderson, Inc.
+SD5980 at Autodesk University 2014
+This class will explain a process to run external commands in batch mode from a central server to remote Revit® application workstations.
+We will cover how to use client and server applications that communicate with each other to manage Revit® software on remote workstations with WCF (Windows Communication Foundation) services.
+We will examine how to pass XML command data to the Revit® application to open a Revit® model and initiate batch commands.
+We will also show a specific use case for batch export of DWG files for sheets.
+We will examine a flexible system for handling Revit® dialog boxes on the fly with usage examples and code snippets, and we will discuss the failure processing API in the context of bypassing warning and error messages while custom commands are running.
+Finally, we will show you how to gracefully close both the open Revit® model and the Revit® application.

 twitter: